-Content marketing in Indonesia offers important growth opportunities, so Indonesian has a great chance of becoming even more popular among languages for translation.
+Content marketing in Indonesia offers important growth opportunities, so Indonesian has a great chance of becoming even more popular among languages for business translation.
 The e-commerce market in Indonesia reached $5.6 billion in 2016.

 With all eyes on China, businesses often forget about localizing for Japan, but Japanese still makes the list of the most popular languages.
 If you plan to expand in Asia, you can’t miss this market.
 Japan registered 77 million digital buyers in 2015 and retail e-commerce sales are steadily growing.